MicrosoftDocs/Viva/Viva/insights/Use/Settings.md

 ---

-title: Controls in Workplace Analytics for Viva Insights
+title: Workplace Analytics Controls
-description: Learn about what control settings are available in Workplace Analytics for Viva Insights, such as data sources, data uploads, system defaults, privacy rules, and other data analyst settings
+description: Learn about the settings in the Controls section of Workplace Analytics for Viva Insights, such as data sources, data uploads, system defaults, privacy rules, and other data analyst settings
 author: madehmer
 ms.author: v-mideh
 ms.topic: article